stakater/StakaterPlatform/README.md

 See [Detailed Configurations](docs/detailed-config.md) for configuring available tools in the stacks.

 ## Uninstall

 Run the following to tear down StakaterPlatform
 ```
 make -f Makefile-dev destroy
 ```

+## Production Configuration and Hardening

+- Change default usernames and passwords for all tools
+- Generate own SSH keys for Flux.
+To generate own keys:
+    - Run `ssh-keygen -q -N "" -f ./flux`
+    - Copy content of private key in configs/flux-key.private and
+    - Add flux.pub key in your corresponding git repo with write access.
+- Use Identity Providers (e.g. Google, Active Directory etc.) to authenticate to KeyCloak

 ## Compatibility Matrix